Conditional Gradient Methods

 The basic setup is the following, which some later sections augment or replace.
 Given a differentiable function $f \colon \mathcal{X} \to \mathbb{R}$ over a compact (i.e., closed and bounded) convex domain \(\mathcal{X}\), our goal is to find a point in \(\mathcal{X}\) that minimizes the value of \(f\) up to a given additive error.
 (The definition of convexity is recalled below.)
 We do this armed with the following two oracles as the only methods directly accessing the objective function \(f\) and the feasible region \(\mathcal{X}\).
 As mentioned above, these oracles provide a balanced choice between cost and useful information in many settings.
 Note that here and in the following, as our algorithms don't need access to function values outside the feasible region, unless otherwise stated, we implicitly make the simplifying assumption that the domain of the function is the feasible region $\mathcal{X}$.

-The first oracle, called the \emph{First-Order Oracle} (denoted as FOO {FOO|see {First-Order Oracle}} and shown in Oracle~\ref{ora:FO}), gives information about the function \(f\): when queried with a point \(x \in \mathcal{X}\), FOO returns the function value \(f(x)\) (i.e., zero-order information) and the gradient \(\nabla f(x)\) of \(f\) at \(x\). \begin{oracle}[H] \end{oracle}
+The first oracle, called the \emph{First-Order Oracle} (denoted as FOO {FOO|see {First-Order Oracle}} and shown in Oracle~\ref{ora:FO}), gives information about the function \(f\): when queried with a point \(x \in \mathcal{X}\), FOO returns the function value \(f(x)\) (i.e., zero-order information) and the gradient \(\nabla f(x)\) of \(f\) at \(x\).